Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the 2022-2023 crop year, the average export price of Vietnamese coffee reached 2,451 USD/ton, up 8.2% compared to the previous crop year.
 In September alone, the export price of coffee increased for the 7th consecutive month, setting a new record of 3,310 USD/ton, up 8.4% compared to the previous month and up 36% (equivalent to 878 USD/ton) compared to the same period in 2022.

-In the world market, the Vietnam Commodity Exchange (MXV) said that at the end of the trading session on October 13, the sharp increase in crude oil prices supported the improvement of industrial raw materials in particular and the commodity market in general.
-Of which, Arabica prices increased by 3.75%, while Robusta prices closed 1.29% higher than the reference price.
+In the world market, the Vietnam Commodity Exchange (MXV) said that at the end of the trading session on October 13, the sharp increase in crude oil prices supported the industrial raw material group in particular and the commodity market in general to prosper.
+In particular, Arabica prices increased by 3.75%, while Robusta prices closed 1.29% higher than the reference level.

 In the report on October 13, the standard Arabica inventory on the ICE-US dropped sharply by 7,249 60-kg bags to 440,773 bags.
 This is the lowest level of coffee stored since early November 2022.